ProgrammerAL/Presentations-2024/atlanta-cloud-conference-2024/managed-identities/presentation.md

 ---

-# Managed Identities

-- Identity object you assign permissions to
-  - A type of Service Principal
-  - Only works for Azure Managed Services
-- You don't see Client Secret
-- Assigned to services

----

 # How to Create a Managed Identity

+- Create a service
+  - AKA User Assigned
+  - Separate service
+  - Can be assigned to multiple services
 - Enable on individual services
   - AKA System Assigned
-  - 1 instance exists
+  - Exists as part of the parent service
   - Deleted if service is deleted
-- Create a service
-  - AKS User Assigned
-  - Separate service
-  - Can be assigned to multiple services

 ---

 # C# Code Changes

 - Use `new Microsoft.Data.SqlClient.DefaultAzureCredential()`

-  - Reference `Azure.Identity` NuGet package
+1. Reference `Azure.Identity` NuGet package
-- Instead of `new TableClient(MyConnectionString)`
+1. Instead of `new TableClient(MyConnectionString)`
-- Use `new ConnectionClient(new DefaultAzureCredential())`
+1. Use `new TableClient("https...", new DefaultAzureCredential())`
-  - Plus assign permissions
+1. Note: Not for everything. ex: Managed SQL Server uses a sligthly different connection string

 #